milasoft64/Disk2Easyflash-v1/README.md

 ### 1. Multi-Disk Support

-While standard converters limit you to a single disk-to-cartridge ratio, this utility supports the inclusion of up to **26 disk images**.
+While standard converters limit you to a single disk-to-cartridge ratio, this utility supports the inclusion of up to **26 disk images**
 Each disk is assigned a letter (A–Z) within the custom bootloader.

 ---